ziyao233/ziyao233/README.md

 - Minimalist
 - Proudly Being a Trans
 - My blog: [ziyao233.github.io](https://ziyao233.github.io/)
-- Reach me through `Yao Zi <ziyao at disroot dot org>`.
-This is also used for all my Sign-off-by lines.
+- Reach me through `Yao Zi <me at ziyao dot cc>`.
+This is also used for all my new Sign-off-by lines.
+  - I used `Yao Zi <ziyao at disroot dot org>` for cooperation and SoB lines, but this address isn't active anymore.

 ## Currently working at